 Land Acknowledgement Videos

-Two young adult children of Solid Ground staff members graciously gave land acknowledgements at Solid Ground’s November 2020 Virtual All Staff Meeting.
+Two young adults in our Solid Ground community graciously gave land acknowledgements at Solid Ground’s November 2020 Virtual All Staff Meeting.